halfbeep/gbook/README.md

 # gbook
+work in progress...
-simple routine to get books
+routine to get books